mattranalletta/03_predicting_bike_share_user_type/README.md

 ## Goal

-The goal of this project is to use machine learning classification methods to determine, based on a list of features, what type of Bay Area Baywheels bike share rider someone is — a subscribing member or casual user.
+The goal of this project is to use machine learning classification methods to determine, based on a list of features, what type of Bay Area Bay Wheels bike share rider someone is — a subscribing member or casual user.

 This could be useful for Lyft (the bike share system operator in the Bay) to better understand how to better target riders and how to best grow operations.